There’s no doubt about it, this kid is a climber.

 I know you’re hoping that there is some hilarious tale of woe in this, and I suppose I probably thought there would be.
 But I am not disappointed at all to say that on the whole, the move to a big boy bed has actually been nothing short of miraculous.

-all one did the same.
-No one got much sleep that night... however I don't think we can blame the bed; the first was probably caused by jabs and the second by a bug or possibly daddy's cooking.
+We did have one night where he woke up at 11pm and then vomited everywhere, and then when he stopped his sister started… No one got much sleep that night, however I don’t think we can blame the bed; probably a bug or possibly daddy’s cooking.

 He’s decided he doesn’t want to stay in bed a few times.
 Sometimes they conspire over the stairgate.
 He’s even learned to open the sodding bedroom door which is quite frankly amazing and terrifying in equal measures.

 But on the whole, with the natural exceptions of when he’s teething/ill/being a huge pain in the arse for unspecified reasons, he’s actually going to bed more willingly, sleeping better, and for longer, in his own bed.
 The kid that screamed when approaching the cot has decided he doesn’t mind sleep too much, sometimes – and it appears he can actually be sung to sleep!
 Mary Motherflipping Poppins me.

 |He may well end up on the mattress but at least he tries…|

 PS I reserve the right to moan when this all goes tits up.

 We bought this bed from Kids Funtime Beds and I wrote to them to tell them how much I loved it and that I was going to feature it in my blog – and they kindly said they’d be happy to offer a £20 discount to readers of the blog.

 So if you want one of these brilliant beds please visit their site and use the code WhingeWhingeWine20.